msomeya1/OkadaTorch/docs/OkadaWrapper.md

 ## `hessian` method

-Calculate hessian (2nd-order derivatives) with respect to specified `arg1` and `arg2` at the observation point, given the source parameters.
+Calculate hessian (2nd-order derivatives) with respect to specified `arg1` and `arg2` at the station, given the source parameters.